fahad-zakir/Firebase-React-Employee-Directory/README.md

 add or update the employees.

 ## data-info
-Uses json file for populating and filtering table
+Uses json file for populating and filtering table based on search by either name, email, or job-type.

 ## How I built this
 • designed a layout first with a banner, and an initial search input